Shivansh34/contactbook/README.md

 The app has CRUD APIs for contacts of a user and create options for a user.

+To create a user sent a POST request to /profile/create with the body as {

+	"username":*username*,
+	"password":*password*,

+}

-All POST request to perform CRUD operations must have basic authentication headers of user.
+All POST request to perform CRUD operations must have basic authentication headers of user use('username:"Shivansh",'password':"pass") for tests.

 To create a contact send a POST request to private/contacts/create, and the body should have a json format of